prasanshha/KU-Hackfest---OneHex/README.md

 ```

-Press 1 key to insert phrases
+Press 1 key to insert phrases <br>
-Press 2 key to train the recorded phrases
+Press 2 key to train the recorded phrases <br>
-Press 3 key to load a model from action.h5 file
+Press 3 key to load a model from action.h5 file <br>
-Press 4 to start predicting
+Press 4 to start predicting <br>